An extremely versatile model with 21 tools, including the brand's largest pliers and longest blades. Solid, reliable tools for a wide range of tasks.

 A bit bulky and difficult to remove from the holster.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Leatherman invented the multi-tool, and the firm has been at the forefront of the development of this invaluable gadget ever since.

 The company now offers a whole array of different products.
 Just about every imaginable accessory is available in a variety of sizes to suit all needs.
 Far from resting on its laurels, however, Leatherman continues to introduce tools that provide innovative solutions, ranging from those that make life just a little easier to those that can dramatically improve user safety.

-We've recommended a few of our favorites, and in this shopping guide we look at your choices in more detail.
+In this shopping guide we look at your choices in more detail.
 It outlines the important features you need to look for and provides answers to common questions about Leatherman’s products.

 A multi-tool for every demand